UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 Remember the BMI function and unit tests we made back in the last module?
 Well, let's do the first step in testing it with `pytest` by converting them into an appropriate function.

 Tasks:
-- Take these unit tests we wrote and compile them together in a function to check the function `bmi_calculator`.
+- Take these unit tests we wrote and compile them together in a function to test the function `bmi_calculator()`.
 - Don't forget to give it a name compliant with `pytest`'s needs.

 <codeblock id="07_11">

 - Are you naming it something starting with `test`?
-- Are you remembering these do not need to return anything?
+- Are you remembering these functions do not need to return anything?
 - These functions do not take any arguments.

 </codeblock>